tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 We'll find out in the next section: Rust Error Handling.

-# Error Handling in Rust
+# Return Errors with the Rust Result Enum

 Error Handling in C is kinda messy.
 Here's a problem that we see often in C...